 International law defines self-determination as the right of all peoples to freely determine their political status and freely pursue their economic, social and cultural development.
 The intended outworking of self-determination policy approaches was Indigenous participation in policy and decision-making, and in individual and community leadership.
 Finally Indigenous people could regain control over their own lives.

-Many Indigenous Australians had spent years - in some cases their entire lives - in mission and government reserve communities.
+Many Aboriginal and Torres Strait Islander people had spent years - in some cases their entire lives - in mission and government reserve communities.
 In these environments, everything from employment opportunities to daily supplies and schedules were managed by external agencies.

 Those who had been denied the opportunity to manage their own finances were now receiving regular payments, and those who had long been denied leadership roles were asked to manage complex administration and unfamiliar bureaucracy.